NickSishchuck/NickSishchuck/README.md

 ## Hi there 👋
 My name is Nick!
 I am a backend developer and a C++ software engineer.

-- 🔭 My current projects are: AirlinesAPI (term paper for colledge), Basic renderer for my engine.
+- 🔭 My current projects are: AirlinesAPI (term paper for colledge), Basic renderer for my upcoming simulation engine.
 - 🌱 I’m currently learning:
   - Rust – for memory-safe optimized solutions
   - Java – for broader backend or enterprise expertise